 Here you can see how much physical memory (RAM) processes and services are using.
 By default, the list is sorted by Private (KB) column - how much dedicated memory (in kilobytes) a process or service is using.
 To see the total amount of memory the process or service is using, see Committed (KB) column.
 Section head displays total Hard Faults and current total physical memory usage.
 If there are many hard faults consistently, you should run a RAM check to see if your computer's memory modules are working correctly or check for an update to the program that is causing hard faults.

 If the Used Physical Memory is constantly over 85%, it is time to close some unneeded programs or add memory modules to your computer.

 All other tabs in Resource Monitor show even more detailed information about how many resources are being used by processes and services.
 As this gets really technical, I will not cover this part.
-You can find more information about using Resource Monitor in several Windows Vista, 7 and 8 books and e-books.
+You can find more information about using Resource Monitor in several Windows Vista, 7, 8 and 8.1 books and e-books, plus free online resources.